min69u/Reforestation/README.md

-## Why didn’t the skeleton cross the road?
-Because he had no guts.
+## Why did the octopus beat the shark in a fight?
+Because it was well armed.